 £18,000 for a hip injury caused by a pothole

-The Claimant sustained serious injuries to her hip and knee as a result of falling in a pothole.
-Under Section 41 of the Highways Act 1980 the Defendants had a duty to maintain the area where the claimant.
+The claimant sustained serious injuries to her hip and knee as a result of falling in a pothole.
+Under Section 41 of the Highways Act 1980 the defendants had a duty to maintain the area where the claimant.
 They failed to do so.
-Lliability for the accident was not in dispute.
+Liability for the accident was not in dispute.

 Injuries and Progression